 NJDEP allows waivers or reduced monitoring frequency requirements for several contaminants including, but not limited to, VOCs, SOCs, asbestos, and radionuclides.
 Current sample results for all SOCs and VOCs are below analytical detection limits.
-SOC waivers for the current compliance period (2020-2022) were not yet issued prior to 2022.
-The McGuire Water System has been granted SOC waivers in prior years and expects to receive a waiver for the current compliance period upon NDEP determination in 2022.
+The McGuire Water System has been granted SOC waivers in prior years and expects to receive a waiver for the current compliance period upon NDEP determination in 2023.